striblab/generator-striblab/generators/app/templates/README.md

   * `styles/_*.scss`: Any includes should be prefixed with an underscore.
 * `app/`: Where JS logic goes.
 This supports ES6+ JS syntax with [Babel](https://babeljs.io/) and gets compiled with [Webpack](https://webpack.js.org/).
   * `app/index.js`: Main entry point of application.
 * `assets/`: Various media files.
-This gets copied directly to build.
+This gets copied directly to the build.
 * `sources/`: Directory is for all non-data source material, such as wireframes or original images.
-Note that if there are materials that should not be made public, consider using Dropbox and make a note in this file about how to access.
+Note that if there are materials that should not be made public, consider using Dropbox and make a note in this file about how to access, and make sure to update the `.gitignore` file.
 * `lib/`: Modules used in building or other non-data tasks.
 * `tests/`: Tests for app; see Testing section below.
 * The rest of the files are for building or meta-information about the project.